sjgriffiths/Qlay/docs/QLAY.md

 This means that not only did we get a 50:50 result when first observing the qubit, but the *act of measurement itself* permanently collapsed the qubit into that state.
 The superpostion has been destroyed and we will now measure the same result every time.
 This phenomenon is called ***wavefunction collapse*** and goes alongside superposition itself as perhaps the most startling, fundamental of features of quantum mechanics, entering popular science as the *Schr&ouml;dinger's cat paradox*.

 ### Intricacies of Pauli X and Hadamard
-The description of the Hadamard gate's effects as 'half a bit-flip' is a gross simplification, albeit a useful one, but it is harder to understand it without delving into the underlying linear algebra.
+The description of the Hadamard gate's effects as 'half a bit-flip' is a gross simplification, albeit a useful one, but it is hard to understand it more without delving into the underlying linear algebra.

 Instead, we will simply note another important property.
 If you were to apply 'half a bit-flip' twice, you would reasonably expect to get a full bit-flip.
 Is using two `H` gates equivalent to an `X` gate?
 Let's find out: